 Ports required for various Model_types:

 As [External Model] makes use of the [Model] keyword's Model_type subparameter, not all digital and analog reserved ports may be needed for all Model_types.
-Tables 13 and 14 below define which reserved port names are required for various Model_types.
+The table below defines which reserved port names are required for various Model_types.